 On this page we are looking at “Whole-Hand Shifts“, in which the entire hand moves.
-For shifts in which one part of the hand remains still (quite common in thumbposition), see the page Non-Whole-Hand Movements in Thumbposition.
+For shifts in which one part of the hand remains still (which are very common in thumbposition), see the page Non-Whole-Hand Movements in Thumbposition.

 Assisted Shifts in Thumbposition

-Shifting on (or to) doublestops is more difficult than shifting to single notes but within doublestopped shifting we also have an “order-of-difficulty” progression, between two different types of shifts, which are, in order of increasing difficulty:
+Shifting on (or to) doublestops is much more difficult than shifting to single notes but within doublestopped shifts we also have an “order-of-difficulty” progression, between two different types of shifts, which are, in order of increasing difficulty:

 - shifts in which the handframe stays the same